Film Permits and Location Agreements

 Additionally, if you want to film past the normal operating hours for a facility, you must pay the employees for their extra time on the job.
 The CFC accepts checks for the payment of services.

-The State permit office requires 2 days (48 hours) to process permit requests.
+The state permit office requires at least three days (72 hours) to process permit requests.

 The State requires $500,000 dollars liability insurance for hired and non-owned vehicles.
 CalArts does provide automobile insurance but student must see Production Services for access.
 A DMV record and copy of driver’s license is necessary.
 The approval for auto insurance may take a couple of days, so do not wait until the last minute!